A different kind of rarity

 Mineral Composition & Rarity

-Canyonite represents an uncommon preservation of multiple copper-bearing minerals within translucent chalcedony, allowing mineral growth to remain visible rather than obscured.
+Canyonite represents an uncommon preservation of multiple rare copper minerals within a gem grade silicate matrix, allowing mineral growth to remain visible rather than obscured.

 As a result, each specimen and gemstone expresses a distinct mineral composition and visual identity.